Sagarhebbale/GoEuroTest/README.md

 3. This solution works for all iPhone screen sizes and iOS versions greater than 8.3.
 4. The documentation can for the code can be accessed at GOEuroTest/Documentation/html/index.html

+How to use:
+1. Clone this repository onto your machine
+2. Build and compile from te GoEuroTest.xcworkspace file

 Contact me for any more information on the same:
 Email : sagarhebbale89@gmail.com